Tag: web development

 2. Adjusting Pitch and Rate

-const utterance = new SpeechSynthesisUtterance("This is a test of pitch and rate.");
+const utterance = new SpeechSynthesisUtterance("Experimenting with pitch and rate.");

 // Set pitch and rate